 The Cleveland Browns were formed in 1944 by local businessman Arthur B. McBride after he acquired a franchise in the new All-America Football Conference (AAFC) that would start playing games in 1946.

 The first thing that McBride did was hire Paul Brown, who was a successful high school, college, and military coach.
-Brown was appointed as the team’s coach and general manager and also named the team as well.
+Brown was appointed as the team’s coach and general manager and named the team after him.

-The Browns dominated the AAFC until it was shuttered in 1949 and the team joined the NFL the following year, along with two other AAFC teams, the San Francisco 49ers and the original Baltimore Colts (not the same franchise as the later Baltimore Colts, which are now the Indianapolis Colts).
+The Browns dominated the AAFC until its fourth and final season in 1949.
+The team joined the NFL the following year, along with two other AAFC teams, the San Francisco 49ers and the original Baltimore Colts (not the same franchise as the later Baltimore Colts, now the Indianapolis Colts).

-After moving to the NFL, the Browns continued their dominance and went on to win the NFL Eastern Conference championship for six straight years from 1950 to 1955 and NFL titles in 1950, 1954 and 1955.
+After moving to the NFL, the Browns won the NFL Eastern Conference championship for six straight years from 1950 to 1955 and NFL titles in 1950, 1954, and 1955.

 Did You Know?

-The Cleveland Browns suspended operations after Browns fans and Cleveland city officials blocked then owner Arthur Modell from moving the team to Baltimore.
+The Cleveland Browns suspended operations from 1996 to 1998 for poor performance and after Browns fans and Cleveland city officials blocked then-owner Arthur Modell from moving the team to Baltimore.

 9. Los Angeles Rams